 There are many mines, all over the world, producing any imaginable natural resource.
 Some are on the surface, like the Big Pit in Utah, USA, called opencast mines.
 But most are deep inside the earth.
 Some mines have thousands of years of history, others are very new.
-Most of the mines are closed today, because their ore is not valuable enough, to expensive to get or exhausted.
+Most of the mines are closed today, because their ore is not valuable enough, too expensive to get, or exhausted.

-Closed mines sometimes become show mines.
+Abandoned mines sometimes become show mines or visitor mines.
 A tour shows a part of the original mine, machines, ore, the geology and the history of this site.
 Some show mines are in working mines, but in general in the abandoned parts.
 Mining is quite dangerous and the security of the visitors in a working mine would be an issue.

 Closed mines, which are not show mines, are very dangerous!
 They are much more dangerous than wild caves, so please, never try to enter one of them!
 Beneath collapses, rotting machinery and trails and inrush of water there is always the issue of getting lost in the maze of tunnels.